Accessibility statement

 • making sure Māori language can be pronounced properly by screen readers.

-• Autocomplete isn’t available for people putting their own information into a form.
+• Autocomplete is now available for people putting their own information into a form.

-• Decorative images need to be hidden from screen readers.
+• Decorative images are hidden from screen readers.

-• Meaningful images need to be described to screen readers.
+• Meaningful images are described to screen readers.

-• Some words/icons/buttons are hard to see against their background.
+• Some words/icons/buttons are visible against their background.

-• People must be able to start, pause or hide any moving content on a page.
+• People can start, pause or hide any moving content on a page.

-• You can’t see where you are on the page if you only use a keyboard.
+• You can see where you are on the page if you only use a keyboard.

-• Links are hard to spot among the rest of the page content.
+• Most links are easy to spot among the rest of the page content.

-• Links/buttons have no name to describe their action.
+• Links/buttons have names to describe their action.

-• Language of this site should be correctly identified as NZ English.
+• Language of this site is correctly identified as NZ English.

-• Error messages need to help people easily correct mistakes in forms.
+• Error messages help people easily correct mistakes in forms.

-• People using screen readers can’t easily follow page structure.
+• People using screen readers can follow page structure.

-• Buttons and links don’t always behave the way they should.
+• Buttons and links behave the way they should.

 Technical information about this website’s accessibility